1960 North Carolina gubernatorial election

 The 1960 North Carolina gubernatorial election was held on November 8, 1960.
 Democratic nominee Terry Sanford defeated Republican nominee Robert L. Gavin with 54.45% of the vote.

 Background

-By 1960, many of the North Carolina's leading Democratic politicians from the previous two decades were dead.
+By 1960, many of North Carolina's leading Democratic politicians from the previous two decades were dead.
 The incumbent governor, Luther H. Hodges did not have a strong political organization and was retiring from politics.

 Primary elections

 Primary elections were held on May 28, 1960.